violetto-rose/violetto-rose.github.io/UI-UX/tutorials/chat-app-redesign.md

 ![WhatsApp interface on Apple iOS and Android](images/chat-app-redesign/whatsapp-user-interface.png) *New iOS and Android user interface on WhatsApp.
 Image courtesy of Meta Design, 2024.*

-Lets start with creating home screen interface of WhatsApp
+Lets start with creating home screen interface of WhatsApp.

 ---
 ## 1. Get familiar with tools in Figma

 ![Description about tools in figma](images/chat-app-redesign/tools.jpg){data-aspect-ratio="4:3"}
 For more details about other tools, visit [Figma&#39;s toolbar help page](https://help.figma.com/hc/en-us/articles/360041064174-Access-design-tools-from-the-toolbar).

 ---
 ## 2. Wireframing

 ### What is a Wireframe?